Monday, 04 January 2021

-For the hip coffee bar cum ice-cream parlour head for one of the Puro shops in town who decidedly do not sell "zmrzlina" but "gelato".
+For the hip coffee bar cum ice-cream parlour head for one of the Puro shops in town who decidedly do not sell "zmrzlina" (ice-cream in Czech) but Italian-style "gelato".
 The one nearest to tourist tracks is located

 two street corners from tube stop Staromestska, where you almost cannot miss the red-white checkered window front which hides a pastell-coloured self-service cafe.
 Queue, order, pay and pick up your certified kosher ice-cream made from organic milk.

 A small scoop (one flavour) comes at 50 crowns, a medium one (two flavours) at 90 crowns.

 If you ordered coffee drinks, milk shakes made with organic milk or cakes they will be served later on the seat you choose.